HAJEKEL/cor_mdp_ahold/README.md

  cd src
 ```

+Now, clone the required repositories into the `src` folder of your catkin workspace.
-We use vcstool to clone git repositories of dependencies that should be built from source:
+We use vcstool to install required dependencies that should be built from source:
 ``` bash
 # Inside your catkin workspace
 git clone git@gitlab.tudelft.nl:cor/ro47007/2023/team-20/cor_mdp_ahold.git